Guided Flows for Generative Modeling and Decision Making: Related Work

 \paragraph{Conditional Generative Modeling in Offline Reinforcement Learning.} Reinforcement learning (RL) is a powerful paradigm that has been widely applied to solve complex sequential decision making tasks, such as playing games~\cite{silver2016mastering}, controlling robotics~\cite{kober2013reinforcement}, dialogue systems~\cite{li2016deep, singh1999reinforcement}.
 The premise of \emph{offline RL} is to learn effective policies solely from static datasets that consist of previous collected experiences, generated by certain unknown policies~\cite{levine2020offline}.
 There, the agent is not allowed to interact with the environment, thus subsides the potential risk and cost of online interactions for high-risk domains such as healthcare.

 Conditional generative models are becoming handy tools to help decision making.
 A rich body of work~\cite{chen2021decision, janner2021offline, janner2022planning, ajay2022conditional, zhao2023decision, zheng2023semi} focuses on modeling trajectories as sequences of state, action, and reward tokens.
 Instead of optimizing the expected return as the classic RL methods, the training objective of all these methods is to simply maximize the likelihood of sequences in the offline dataset.
 In essence, these methods cast RL as supervised sequence modeling problems, and generative models such as Transformer~\cite{vaswani2017attention,radford2018improving}, Diffusion Models~\cite{ho2020denoising} thus come into play.
 Solving RL from this new perspective improves its training stability, and further opens the door of multimodal and multitask pretraining~\cite{zheng2022online, lee2022multi, reed2022generalist}, similar to other domains like language and vision~\cite{radford2018improving,chen2020generative,brown2020language,lu2021pretrained}.
 There, a generative model can be used as a policy to autoregressively generate actions~\cite{chen2021decision, zheng2022online}; alternatively, it can generate imagined trajectories which serves as execution plans given current state and a target output such as return or goal location~\cite{janner2021offline, janner2022planning, ajay2022conditional, zhao2023decision}.
-There are other works that replace the parameterized Gaussian policies in classic RL methods by generative models to facilitate the modeling of multimodal action distributions~\cite{wang2022diffusion, chi2023diffusion}.
+There are other works that replace the parameterized Gaussian policies in classic RL methods by generative models to facilitate the modeling of multimodal action distributions~\cite{wang2022diffusion, chi2023diffusion, ward2019improving}. \citet{akimov2022let} apply flow-based models to offline RL as conservative action encoders (and decoders), which decode actions from latent variables output by the policy.